Cameron-Ord/Cameron-Ord/README.md

 Right now, as I mentioned, I am exploring what I can make with c++.
 I decided to give SDL2 a try and have been working on that.
 I am also working on a python/C++ project that uses python for the GUI and runs C++ as a subprocess.
 The goal of the end product is to be a desktop executable application that a user can use to generate a viable build in the video game Underrail based off some selectors and inputs.

 After this project I intend to move on to building a native mobile app using Ionic and Capacitor.
-My idea right now is for a songwriting assistant app, with the main functionality being a chord progression calculator the dynamically changes based off the chords of a key/scale the user chooses.
+My idea right now is for an songwriting assistant app, with the main functionality being a chord progression calculator the dynamically changes based off the chords of a key/scale the user chooses.

 My last few projects: